picturesbyrobots/td-completes-me/README.md

 TD builds > 2020.20020

 ## Installation.
 Clone or download this REPO and then head over to the BUILDS directory.
 There you'll find a .vsix extension and a tox.
 You can install the vsix extension by hitting control+shift+P and selecting extensions=>install from vsix.
-You can also download the latest version from the Release Tab of the repo
+You can also download the latest version from the [Release Page](https://github.com/picturesbyrobots/td-completes-me/releases).

 ## Contributing